jimcavoy/BiStatApp/README.md

 # BiStatApp
-An Xamarin project to create an Android or Apple mobile app to track Biathlon shooting statistics.
+An Xamarin project used to create an Android or Apple mobile app to track personal Biathlon shooting statistics.